leonid20000/odin-slides/README.md

 - Deprecated the usage of `gpt-3.5-turbo-16k` in favor of defaulting to `gpt-3.5-turbo` with a 16k context window.
 This change enhances the overall performance and efficiency of the tool.

 - Strengthened the support for placeholder-based inline PowerPoint file revisions, providing users with enhanced flexibility over their presentation revision.
-Check out our [Quick GIF Demo on Placeholder Usage](https://github.com/leonid20000/odin-slides/wiki/GPT-Fill%E2%80%90in%E2%80%90the%E2%80%90Blanks:-A-Placeholder-PowerPlay-for-Your-Slides) for more details.
+Check out the [Quick GIF Demo on Placeholder Usage](https://github.com/leonid20000/odin-slides/wiki/GPT-Fill%E2%80%90in%E2%80%90the%E2%80%90Blanks:-A-Placeholder-PowerPlay-for-Your-Slides) for more details.

 ### Version 0.7 (November 19, 2023)